rsolovyeaws/beograd_struja/README.md

 6. Users can remove the address from the list of addresses that they monitor via interaction with the bot

 # Future plans for the project
-1. Expand notification system to other cities in Serbia
+1. Add address verifictaion for user's input (e.g. user enters "Zimun" -> System asks: "Did you mean 'Zemun' etc."
-2. Notify users about the planned power outages in their area 48 hours before the power outage
+3. Notify users about the planned power outages in their area 48 hours before the power outage
-3. Provide users with statistics that shows how many times the power outage happened in their area
+4. Provide users with statistics that shows how many times the power outage happened in their area
-4. Add multiple notification systems for the users (email, sms, whatsapp)
+5. Add multiple notification systems for the users (email, sms, whatsapp)
-5. Add the possibility for the users to choose the notification system that they want to use
+6. Add the possibility for the users to choose the notification system that they want to use
-6. Add web interface for the users to interact with the bot
+7. Add web interface for the users to interact with the bot
+8. Expand notification system to other cities in Serbia

 # Installation for development